UPDATE_0001 — Memex V1 Ship Window Opens July 14

 Memex V1 enters public release observation on July 14.

-The objective of V1 is narrow by design.
+The objective of V1 is intentionally narrow.

 Any interruption requiring manual reconstruction is treated as continuity failure.